leah-massey/ToDo-List/readme.md

 <img src="./public/images/screenshot1.png" alt="Screenshot of project" title="ToDoList">
 </p>

-Clicking on the update icon on a todo allows a user to update the content.
+Clicking on the update icon on a todo allows a user to update the content:

 <p align="center">
 <img src="./public/images/screenshot2.png" alt="Screenshot of project" title="ToDoList">